gallenc/kuwaiba-examples-1/README.md

 ### Passionate About OSS Sandbox Use Cases for Kuwaiba

+Some of the examples in this repository have been inspired by the OSS Sandbox case studies by [Passionate About OSS](https://passionateaboutoss.com)

 [General Overview / Broadcast Radio & TV](https://passionateaboutoss.com/oss-sandpit-resource-inventory-module/)

 [Modeling a 5G network in Kuwaiba](https://passionateaboutoss.com/oss-sandpit-5g-network-inventory-prototype/)